OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

   -  *Show Protected Classes* - If enabled then Libraries Browser will also list the protected classes.

-  -  *Show Hidden Classes* - If enabled then Libraries Browser will also list the hidden classes.
+  -  *Show Hidden Classes if not encrypted* - If enabled then Libraries Browser will also list the hidden classes.
      Ignores the annotation(Protection(access = Access.hide))

   -  *Synchronize with Model Widget* - If enabled then Libraries Browser will scroll automatically